-Salvage prostate cryoablation is a procedure recommended for men who have been previously treated for prostate cancer when the cancer returns.
+Salvage cryoablation of the prostate is a procedure recommended for prostate cancer that has returned in men who have been treated previously.

 The procedure is typically done on an outpatient basis and is minimally invasive.

-What is the purpose of the prostate and where is it found in the man’s body?
+What is the purpose of the prostate and where is it found in your body?

 The prostate is a gland about the size of a walnut that is under the bladder and in front of the rectum, or the lower end of the bowel.
 The urethra, or the thin tube that runs the length of the penis and carries both urine and semen out of the body, goes through the prostate.